Home Energy-Efficiency Upgrades for Beginners

 Check your lightbulbs

 Get rid of your incandescent bulbs.
 Last but not least, check all of your light fixtures to make sure that your home is incandescent-free.
-Replacing incandescent bulbs with compact-fluorescent lamps is one of the most cost-effective energy-saving measures you can perform.
-(For more information on CFLs, see Lighting and Phantom Loads.)
+Replacing incandescent bulbs with LEDs is one of the most cost-effective energy-saving measures you can perform.

 OK, I finished the inspection.
 Now what?